 In the Lower School (K-5), Language Arts and Writing is a balanced program, built around a structure of small and flexible grouping.
 Math instruction includes a vertically aligned curriculum series, supplemented by the online ST Math program.
 Science students learn methodology, principles and concepts in a hands-on environment.
 Social Studies includes age-appropriate inquiry into continents, cultures, history, geography, etc., as determined by the Utah Core.

-Lower School Art students develop technique, and experiment in various mediums and forms of self-expression.
-General Music is a program of music literacy that includes voice, movement, recorder and percussion in the early grades, and adds strings, wind and brass instruments in the upper grades.
-PE focuses on developing gross and fine motor skills, and promoting the value of physical activity for fitness and fun in both indoor and outdoor settings.
+Lower School Art students develop technique and experiment in various mediums and forms of self-expression.
+Music students enjoy a holistic approach that engages voice, listening, movement, recorder, and composition in K-3, and adds options for string, wind, and brass instruments in 4-5.
+PE focuses on developing gross and fine motor skills, and promoting physical activity for fitness and fun in both indoor and outdoor settings.
 Outdoor Education is integrated into the homeroom, where students learn skills and environmental awareness as they experience the outdoor classroom.
-Character Education is woven through the Lower School program, emphasizing positive reinforcement and explicit values.
+Character Education is woven throughout the Lower School program, emphasizing explicit values and positive reinforcement.

 In the Middle School (6 – 8), English students examine multiple genres and media, and continue writing in a workshop setting.
 Math instruction ensures that Common Core standards are introduced, reinforced, and assessed.
 Science for each grade level includes life, earth, and physical science, and uses a hands-on approach.
 Students explore World History (6th), Civics and Utah History (7th), and American History (8th), analyzing historical documents and data.

-CTE students (7th) examine education and career opportunities, and learn technology skills.
-Art students refine technique and process as they experiment and innovate.
+CCA students (7th) examine education and career opportunities, and learn digital literacy.
+Art students refine technique and process as they experiment and innovate in multiple art forms.
 Latin includes reading, writing, speaking and listening, comparative grammar, and cultural studies.
-Music students commit to a chosen instrument and may elect to participate in Chorus, Band or Orchestra.
-Adventure PE explores various indoor and outdoor sports and activities, utilizing local venues.
+Music students commit to a chosen instrument and may elect to participate in Chorus, Band, or Orchestra, with periodic concert performances.
+Adventure PE explores various indoor and outdoor sports and activities utilizing local venues.
 Character Education is supported by peer-to-peer programs and initiatives.